 Most curly hair does not need to be washed daily because this really dries the hair out, causing more frizz.
 Depending on your hair type, you may find that you only need to condition your hair some days, but not use shampoo.
 Start with a small amount of conditioner and see how your hair feels.

 You should use a shampoo and conditioner specifically formulated for curly or dry hair.
 These shampoos are usually milder and will not cause as much damage to hair that is already dry.

 Wash your hair with cool water, which will help lock in moisture.
 After washing, be very careful with the de-tangling process.
 If your curls are very tight, it might be best to comb hair in the shower with conditioner in it.

-3. Deep Condition Regularly
+3. Deep Condition Curly Hair Regularly

 Curly hair needs extra moisture so plan to do a deep conditioning treatment or hair mask once a week.
 Performing this regularly will help in the overall health of your hair.
 Look for a treatment that is designed for dry, damaged hair, and leave on wet hair for at least 30 minutes before rinsing out.

-4. Dry it Properly
+4. Dry Curly Hair Properly